Codeinwp/tweet-old-post/readme.txt

 Stable tag: trunk

-Automatically share your old posts on Twitter, Facebook, LinkedIn.
+Automatically share your WordPress posts on Twitter, Facebook, LinkedIn.
 Get more visitors to your website and keep your content alive.

 == Description ==

 ### What the plugin can do ?

 This plugin helps you keep your old posts alive by automatically sharing them and driving more traffic to them from Social Networks.
 It also helps you to promote your content.
 You can set sharing interval and number of posts to share to drive more traffic.For questions, comments, or feature requests, <a href="http://revive.social/support/?utm_source=readmetop&utm_medium=announce&utm_campaign=top">contact us</a>!

+ROP can work as a facebook or twitter auto-poster and using it you can easily auto-share your posts on social media.